Where to go on vacation, split image with here or here sign.

 Additionally, look at safety considerations and other nuances of the destination before making a final decision.
 This step becomes even more important if you are a solo female traveler.
 Check with your country’s embassy website for recommendations.

-Consider Weather for the Time of Year You are Traveling.
+Consider Weather for the Time of your Traveling.

 Weather can drastically affect how enjoyable and comfortable your stay is, so take this factor into account.